hakuhodo-technologies/scope-rl/README.md

 [https://arxiv.org/abs/2109.08331](https://arxiv.org/abs/2109.08331)

 ## Contribution
-Any contributions to OfflineGym are more than welcome!
+Any contributions to OFRL are more than welcome!
 Please refer to [CONTRIBUTING.md](./CONTRIBUTING.md) for general guidelines how to contribute the project.

 ## License